When I Was King and Other Verses

 When I Was King and Other Verses (1905) is a collection of poetry by Australian poet and author Henry Lawson.

-The original edition consisted of 76 poems, representing work that Lawson had published in the years since his previous major collection, Verses, Popular and Humorous was published in 1900.
+The original edition consisted of 76 poems, representing work that Lawson had published in the years since his previous major collection, Verses, Popular and Humorous, in 1900.
 The book's publisher, Angus and Robertson, also released the collection in two volumes later the same year, titled The Elder Son and When I Was King.
 These volumes were released under the publisher's Commonwealth Series of poetry collections and contain roughly half the original contents each.